cljoly/readme-in-static-site/README.md

 ### Replace Asciinema Image

 You can’t embed the asciinema player on GitHub for security reasons.
-So the [asciinema documentation](https://asciinema.org/docs/embedding) suggests to use an image there and to link it to a webpage with the player.
+So the [asciinema documentation](https://asciinema.org/docs/embedding) suggests using an image there and to link it to a webpage with the player.
 But on your own website, you can embed this player.

 In your .md file, put: